saasbook/faludi-lca-app/README.md

 ## Other

-[Current app deployment on Heroku](https://focus-lca-summer2017.herokuapp.com) You can register with fake info since field checking is disabled, or use the test user/password u/u
+[Current app deployment on Heroku](https://focus-lca-summer2017.herokuapp.com)

+You can register with fake info since field checking is disabled.

 [Pivotal Tracker Project](https://www.pivotaltracker.com/n/projects/2070305)